awsdocs/aws-lambda-developer-guide/doc_source/python-image.md

 ## Create a Python image from an AWS base image<a name="python-image-create"></a>

 When you build a container image for Python using an AWS base image, you only need to copy the python app to the container and install any dependencies\.

+If your function has dependencies, your local Python environment must match the version in the base image that you specify in the Dockerfile\.

 **To build and deploy a Python function with the `python:3.8` base image\.**